cric2000/cric2000/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **Nuxt3, React, FastAPI, Nodejs, Postgresql, MongoDB, Docker, SQLAlchemy**.
+- 🔭 I’m currently working on **Next JS and Flutter**.

-- 🌱 I'm currently learning how to scale applications and improve **SEO**.
+- 🌱 I'm currently learning how to scale applications.

 - ☁️ I'm genuinely curious about **open source contributions** and currently exploring this area.